-In general, letting spikes get on top of you isn’t good for anyone.
-Looking at it from your agents’ point of view, it can be stressful to the point of dissatisfaction.
-As a result, it can wind up impacting customers’ views of your business.
+Letting spikes get on top of you isn’t good for anyone, and handling them can be stressful for your agents to the point of dissatisfaction.
+As a result, it can impact customers’ views of your business.

-The good news is, there are some effective ways to nip those challenges in the bud before they become a more serious issue.
+The good news is there are some practical ways to curb those challenges before they become serious.

-In customer service, spikes are when you see a rapid increase of user queries, requests, or tickets in a short period of time.
+In customer service, spikes are when you see a rapid increase in user queries, requests, or tickets in a short period.
 Usually, a spike is when they come in at around ten times their usual volume.

 However long they last, the excitement of such an upsoar can be quickly dampened by failing to keep on top of them.
-While they’re a key indicator that things are going well, you want the assurance you’ll be able to handle them as well as you always do.
+So while spikes are a key indicator that things are going well, you want the assurance you’ll be able to handle them as well as you always do.

 For successful companies, spikes are an inevitability of doing business, and they’re also a good thing — if you know how to handle them.

-Perhaps you just released a new product, patch for a game, or we’re hurtling toward Christmas again.
-Maybe there’s even a global pandemic that’s forced people to stay at home, increasing how much time they’re spending with your product.
+Perhaps you just released a new product, a patch for a game, or we’re hurtling toward Christmas again.
+A global pandemic may force people to stay at home, increasing how much time they spend with your product.

-Let’s take a brief glance at the most likely reasons for a surge.
+Let’s take a glance at the most likely reasons for a surge.

 Holidays have always been a busy time for customer support.
 Holidays mean gifts, which means assistance, advice, and refunds.
-Essentially, any time people buy things, you’ll see an increase in support tickets.
+Any time people buy things, you’ll see an increase in support tickets.
 Be that Christmas, Hanukkah, or any school holiday.

-From fashion and beauty to tech, most people want the next big thing.
-While that’s especially true in entertainment, you can see spikes on the launch of any product.
+Most people want the next big thing, from fashion and beauty to tech.
+While that’s especially true in entertainment, you can see spikes during the launch of any product.
 As a result, customer support will have to answer more queries than they would for existing products.

-Game streams and eSports events are commonplace and generate huge viewer numbers.
-This sometimes also leads to an increase in product interest.
-For example, if a Twitch streamer is using a specific headset, their viewers may want to use it too.
+Game streams and eSports events are commonplace and generate substantial viewer numbers, sometimes leading to increased product interest.
+For example, if a Twitch streamer uses a specific headset, their viewers may want to use it too.

 How to effectively handle spikes as they come

 We’ve always prided ourselves on our ability to handle spikes.
-We’ve also worked hard to ensure the operations we have in place make for a much easier time.
-The thing is: customers don’t care about the pressure you’re facing, and they shouldn’t have to.
-If they’ve bought your product or service, they’re entitled to the best quality support.
+However, we’ve also worked hard to ensure the operations we have in place make for a much easier time.

 We picked the brains of some of our ops leads, asking them to share some of 5CA’s secrets to spike handling.

-Like preparation, your staffing solutions should be planned yet flexible.
-On this, operations directors Nuno da Costa and Gerardo Bono have some solid advice.
+Like preparation, you should plan your staffing solutions while keeping them flexible.
+Operations directors Nuno da Costa and Gerardo Bono have some solid staffing advice to share.

 To prepare, he posits creating a succession plan: An internal habit wherein managers mentor those under them, so if you’re looking to promote quickly, your agents are already qualified.